Spend Local: 10,000 cards to be dispatched as deadline nears

 Almost 10,000 Spend Local cards will be dispatched over the coming days, the Department for the Economy has said.

-A spokesperson for the department said one of the reasons for the delay on the cards was that some applications had been incorrectly identified as duplicates and had been suspended.
+One reason for the delay was that some applications had been incorrectly identified as duplicates and been suspended, said the department.

-One man who applied for his card in September told The Nolan Show that he had given up on getting his card.
+Shoppers have until 14 December to spend their £100.
+One man who applied for his card in September said he had given up on the process.

-Colin Jeffries and his wife applied for their cards on 28 September, but he still hasn't received his.
+Colin Jeffries and his wife applied for their cards on 28 September.

-His wife got her card in early October, shortly after their applications were verified.
+While hers arrived in early October, shortly after the couple's applications were verified, his had yet to arrive, said a disappointed Mr Jeffries.

-"I find intriguing that one of our applications would go through very quickly and the other wouldn't," he said.
+"I find it intriguing that one of our applications would go through very quickly and the other wouldn't," he told the Nolan Show on BBC Radio Ulster.

 He also said he had some trouble getting a response from the Department for the Economy.

-"Each time I have enquired they have sent me a copy of my verification email proving that it's in the system," he said.
+"Each time I have enquired, they have sent me a copy of my verification email proving that it's in the system," he said.

 "They're saying it's with the issuing card company."